 - Promotional support (see Marketing & PR)

-- Coordination with the St. George Area Tourism Office for lodging, visitor and destination services
+- Coordination with the Greater Zion Convention & Tourism Office for lodging, visitor and destination services

 Marketing & PR

-The Washington County Tourism Office offers promotional support to energize local communities and event participants about the event.
+The Greater Zion Convention & Tourism Office offers promotional support to energize local communities and event participants about the event.
 Marketing & PR services can include:

 - Creation and distribution of event press releases